Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 Thus, to get the exchange container, you need the item corresponding to the needed exchange located in the same hub, project, and folder as the source file.
 This can be achieved using Data Management API, having the workflow that can be resumed to the following steps:

-1. Get the `hub id` where the source file resides;
+1. Get the Hub ID where the source file resides;
-2. Identify the `project id` where the source file resides;
+2. Identify the Project ID where the source file resides;
-3. Identify the parent `folder id` of the source file;
+3. Identify the parent Folder ID of the source file;
 4. Show the content of the folder and identify the needed item;
-5. Use Data Exchange API to get the exchange container having the needed item `id`.
+5. Use Data Exchange API to get the exchange container having the needed item ID.

 -----------

-### 1. Get the `hub id` where the source file resides
+### 1. Get the Hub ID where the source file resides

-To get the `hub id`, use the `GET https://developer.api.autodesk.com/project/v1/hubs` call having a token with `data:read` scope.
+To get the Hub ID, use the `GET https://developer.api.autodesk.com/project/v1/hubs` call having a token with `data:read` scope.

 For example: